ljw1004/csharpspec/csharp/lexical-structure.md

 ### Unicode character escape sequences

 A Unicode character escape sequence represents a Unicode character.
-Unicode character escape sequences are processed in identifiers (§2.4.2), character literals (§2.4.4.4), and regular string literals (§2.4.4.5).
+Unicode character escape sequences are processed in identifiers ([Identifiers](lexical-structure.md#identifiers)), character literals ([Character literals](lexical-structure.md#character-literals)), and regular string literals ([String literals](lexical-structure.md#string-literals)).
 A Unicode character escape is not processed in any other location (for example, to form an operator, punctuator, or keyword).

 ```antlr
 unicode_escape_sequence